Protect your iPhone from threats

-Avast Driver Updater goes way beyond just keeping your graphics driver updated.
-It also checks for outdated sound, network, printer, and scanner drivers —and automatically installs them for you.
+Avast Driver Updater goes way beyond just keeping your graphics drivers updated.
+It also checks for outdated sound, network, printer, and scanner drivers — and automatically installs them for you.
 That’s one less thing to worry about, and it’s especially useful if you’re building your own PC.

-Download a free trial of Avast Driver Updater and update your drivers today.
+Download a free trial of Avast Driver Updater and update your Windows drivers today.

 In most circumstances, Windows Update won’t find a new driver.
-Although the companies that manufacture the graphics hardware usually release updates every month, with bug fixes and optimizations for new games, it takes a while for these changes to make their way through the Microsoft certification process (if the company even bothers).
+Although the companies that manufacture the graphics hardware usually release updates every month, with bug fixes and optimizations for new games, it takes time for these changes to get through the Microsoft certification process (if the company even bothers).